portswigger-all-labs

 API Documentation

 If you identify an endpoint for a resource, make sure to investigate the base path.
-For example, if you identify the resource endpoint /api/swagger/v1/users/123, then you should investigate the following paths.

 Preventing Vulnerabilities in APIs